Homes damaged, thousands without power after Texas storms

 Northern California is already soaked from heavy rains that have pummeled the state since early January.
 More stress on levees, dams, rivers, creeks and streams is expected.

-Officials are keeping an eye on the Oroville Dam after mandatory evacuations last week over concerns that an emergency spillway could fail and threaten nearby communities.
+Officials are keeping an eye on the Oroville Dam after mandatory evacuations last week amid concerns an emergency spillway could fail and threaten nearby communities.

 "Additional heavy rain will only make matters worse," VanDam said.
-"There could be flooding in places that haven't flooded in many years, the time to take action is now."
+"There could be flooding in places that haven't flooded in many years.
+The time to take action is now."